The vast majority of smokers want to quit.

 - Contact Shawna Haislet, (319) 273-6119, for a personal consultation to help you develop a plan with strategies for quitting.

-- UNI Employees who qualify for UNI health insurance can obtain free nicotine gum or patches with participation in our smoking cessation classes
+- UNI Employess who qualify for UNI health insurance can obtain free nicotine gun patched with participation in the smoking cessation classes offered through Employee Well-being.

 The Quitline offers 2-weeks of free Nicotine Replacement Therapy (patches or gum) to everyone who calls (except Medicaid clients, who have better benefits).